AMSUCF/ScienceFictionSyllabus/syllabus.md

 ### Gordon Rule and Academic Standards

 This course is a Gordon Rule course.
 It contains 6000 words of evaluated writing as required by the English Department.
-Assignments which fulfill the Gordon Rule have the following characteristics:
+Assignments which fulfill the Gordon Rule are marked in the assignments list as GR, and have the following characteristics:

 1. The writing will have a clearly defined central idea or thesis
 2. It will provide adequate support for that idea